-Schoodic Institute is pleased to announce that OceansWide is bringing marine science camps to Schoodic for the second time in the summer of 2016.
+Schoodic Institute is pleased to announce that OceansWide is bringing marine science camps to Schoodic for the third time in the summer of 2017.
 These residential camps will give students opportunities to explore and learn about the seas around Schoodic, including in the intertidal, at sea, and with remotely operated submarines, or ROVs.

 Visit these links for current camps available this summer: